mskcc/facets/inst/extcode/README.txt

 Usage of snp-pileup requires a VCF file and one (or multiple) sequence files containing DNA.
 The sequence files should be in the BAM format, and both the VCF and all sequence files must be sorted.
-A suitable option for VCF is one from NCBI (WARNING: this points to the VCF for the current version of genome build; make sure that the VCF matches the genome build used by the bam files).
+A suitable option for VCF is one from NCBI.
+(WARNING: this points to the VCF for the current version of genome build; make sure that the VCF matches the genome build used by the bam files.
+Other snp/genome build versions are in directories human_9606_b149_GRCh37p13, human_9606_b150_GRCh37p13, human_9606_b149_GRCh38p7, human_9606_b150_GRCh38p7.)

  ftp://ftp.ncbi.nlm.nih.gov/snp/organisms/human_9606/VCF/00-common_all.vcf.gz